Quantum theory from questions: Abstract

 \section{Abstract}

 We reconstruct the explicit formalism of qubit quantum theory from elementary rules on an observer's information acquisition.
 Our approach is purely operational: we consider an observer $O$ interrogating a system $S$ with binary questions and define $S$'s state as $O$'s `catalogue of knowledge' about $S$.
 From the rules we derive the state spaces for $N$ elementary systems and show that (a) they coincide with the set of density matrices over an $N$-qubit Hilbert space $\mathbb{C}^{2^N}$; (b) states evolve unitarily under the group $\rm{PSU}(2^N)$ according to the von Neumann evolution equation; and (c) $O$'s binary questions correspond to projective Pauli operator measurements with outcome probabilities given by the Born rule.
-As a by-product, this results in a novel formulation of quantum theory.
-Besides offering an informational explanation for the theory's architecture, the reconstruction also unravels new structural insights.
-We show that, in a derived quadratic information measure, (d) qubits satisfy inequalities which bound the information content in any set of mutually complementary questions to $1$ \texttt{bit}; and (e) maximal sets of mutually complementary questions for one and two qubits must carry $1$ \texttt{bit} of information in pure states.
-The latter relations constitute conserved informational charges which define the unitary groups and, together with their conservation conditions, the sets of pure states.
+As a by-product, this results in a propositional formulation of quantum theory.
+Aside from offering an informational explanation for the theory's architecture, the reconstruction also unravels new structural insights.
+We show that, in a derived quadratic information measure, (d) qubits satisfy inequalities which bound the information content in any set of mutually complementary questions to $1$ \texttt{bit}; and (e) maximal sets of mutually complementary questions for one and two qubits must carry precisely $1$ \texttt{bit} of information in pure states.
+The latter relations constitute conserved informational charges which define the unitary groups and, together with their conservation conditions, the sets of pure quantum states.
 These results highlight information as a `charge of quantum theory' and the benefits of this informational approach.
-They emphasize the sufficiency of restricting to an observer's information to reconstruct the theory.
-This article completes the work started in \cite{Hoehn:2014uua}.
+This work emphasizes the sufficiency of restricting to an observer's information to reconstruct the theory and completes the quantum reconstruction initiated in \cite{Hoehn:2014uua}.